Best Pull Up Bar For Home Gym

 Cons:

-Doorway pull up bar
+Doorway pull-up bar

-Doorway bars comes in two different variants:
+Doorway bars come in two different variants:

 • Friction mounted bar